 Companies facing these risks should be asking themselves:

 What might put my organization particularly at risk?

 Which of our processes and programs are most likely to be hurt by disinformation?

 What can we do to make our business less vulnerable to the advanced technology — deepfakes, audio, social — as well as less complex technology frequently used to carry out disinformation campaigns?

 How would we respond if we were the victim of a disinformation attack?

 As of now, no mechanisms exist for governments to help companies fight disinformation aside from traditional legal and regulatory channels, which don’t work quickly enough to counteract disinformation rapidly spread through social media and other online communication routes.
 Consequently, companies need to be prepared to take action themselves.

 You’re already taking action to ward off fraud.
-But because of the distinct nature of and expected growth in disinformation attacks, it’s time to review your approach and rethink how you protect yourself.
+But because of the distinct nature of and expected growth in disinformation attacks, it’s time to review your approach and rethink how you can protect yourself.